XoaquinCB/motor-controller-protocol/protocol-specification-v2.0.md

 - **Command code:** 0x11
 - **SMBus protocols:** write word

 Used for sending dynamic update values to the controller.
 The way this data is interpreted depends on the current control mode.
 Some control modes may allow only certain values to be written; if an invalid value is written, the device will respond with a NACK after either of the data bytes, aborting the command.
-Some control modes may not support this command and will respond with a NACK to the command code.
+Some control modes may not support this command and will respond with a NACK to the command code; control modes that do support this command will always respond with an ACK to the command code.

 See [section 3](#3-parameters-and-control-modes) for more information about how this command's data is used.